 What is SEO? – Essence and principles

-In the era of computer technologies the online presence of your business is something you cannot neglect.
+In the era of computer technologies, the online presence of your business is something you cannot neglect.
 Regardless if you are offering tourist services, selling clothes or managing your own restaurant – you want to be where your potential clients are!
-But just having a website, blog or Facebook page won’t cut it if you want your message to reach the right audience…

 A lot is said about SEO in the last few years and, although people are becoming more and more educated on the subject, there is still a veil of mystery around its essence, how it works and most importantly – how can it work in our favor?
 These are some of the things we will try to reveal today.